Blind Lemon Jefferson

 This date celebrates the birth of Blind Lemon Jefferson in 1897.
 He was a Black country blues singer, guitarist, and songwriter.

-Originally from Couchman, Texas, blind from birth and the youngest of seven children, Jefferson became a traveling entertainer in his teens, learning a repertoire of prison songs, blues, moans, spirituals, and dance selections.
+Originally from Couchman, Texas, Jefferson was blind from birth and the youngest of seven children.
+In his teens, he became a traveling entertainer, learning a repertoire of prison songs, blues, moans, spirituals, and dance selections.
 He worked on the streets, in brothels, saloons, and parties in Texas, Louisiana, Mississippi, Alabama, and Virginia.
 In the 1920s, Jefferson went to Chicago.

 His high voice, shouting style, and guitar technique used melodic lead lines, bent notes, and other effects.
 His lyrics and themes became staples of the blues used by others.
 From 1926 through 1929, Jefferson and Leadbelly recorded for the Paramount label.
 Jefferson also recorded spiritual songs using the pseudonym Deacon LJ Bates.